Allen Road: Route description

+Tongue-in-cheek TTC ad, partly vandalized, on a southbound overpass before Eglinton where traffic is usually backed up, that reads "Take the car they said.
+It'll be faster they said.
+Next time take the TTC."

 The Allen proceeds on bridges over the lanes of Highway 401, with ramps from the Allen to Highway 401 passing overhead.
 The interchange also serves to connect Yorkdale Road with Highway 401.
 The exit from the northbound Allen to Highway 401 serves as a ramp to both directions of Highway 401, with two lanes proceeding north of Highway 401.
 Similarly, two lanes are provided southbound over Highway 401, and access from the eastbound and westbound 401 merges with the Allen south of Yorkdale Road.
 Access to Yorkdale Road from the eastbound 401 is provided at the partial Dufferin Street interchange to the west.
 The southbound ramp from the Allen to the eastbound 401 flies over the whole interchange and connects with the eastbound 401 collector lanes.
 The subway is situated on bridges over Highway 401 between the northbound and southbound lanes.

 North of Highway 401, the Allen is four or six lanes.
 It passes over Wilson Avenue, with Wilson station being above the namesake avenue within the median of Allen Road, and meets with Transit Road at a signalized intersection.
 The subway diverges from the route just north of Wilson Avenue, where there is a large subway yard and bus garage known as Wilson Yard, to the west of the road.
 Just south of Transit Road is a partial interchange with Wilson Heights, the former northern terminus of the road until 1982.

 North of Transit Road, Allen Road is an arterial road with four or six lanes.
 It features a concrete barrier between the opposing lanes north to a signalized intersection with Sheppard Avenue West.
 The speed limit along Allen Road through this section is 70 km/h.
 It continues north, with signalized intersections at Rimrock and Kennard Avenue.
 The road becomes Dufferin Street north of Kennard Avenue.